Tribe's Guide to

 Australian family law

-The Family Law Act (Commonwealth)
+The Family Law Act

 The Family Law Act 1975 is the centrepiece of Australian family law.
-It is a federal law that is exercised by a number of different courts, including the FCA, the FCC, the Western Australian Family Court, and local and magistrates courts when they are doing family law work.
+It is a federal law that is exercised by a number of different courts, including the FCFCOA, the Western Australian Family Court, and local and magistrates courts when they are doing family law work.
 It applies in all Australian States and Territories.
 (In Western Australia, however, it is applied in relation to married or previously married parties only).

 The Family Court Act 1997 (Western Australia)